Best Cameras with High Megapixels in 2024: Top 7 Picks

 The small body of the R5 makes it light and easy to handle.
 If you’ve ever used a Canon camera before, the body and grip will feel familiar.
 Made of magnesium alloy and polycarbonate with glass fiber, it differs from the DSLRs that are formed from one piece of metal.
 The fact that it’s made from different pieces made me expect a flimsy body, but the build held up surprisingly well.

-Canon EOS R5 Full-Frame Mirrorless Camera – 8K Video, 45 Megapixel Full-Frame CMOS Sensor, DIGIC X Image Processor, Up to 12 fps Mechanical Shutter (Body Only) (Image from Amazon)
+Canon EOS R5 Mirrorless Camera (Body Only), Full-Frame Hybrid Camera, 8K Video, 45 Megapixel CMOS Sensor, DIGIC X Image Processor, Up to 12 FPS, RF Mount, Black (Image from Amazon)

 One pitfall of the camera’s build that other users have reported is its tendency to overheat.
 This reduces the video recording time and therefore limits the EOS R5’s overall versatility.
 I also find that the video settings for the EOS R5 are quite limited, making this a great camera for photos but not videos.